ton-developers/developers_guide/ARCHITECTURE.md

 ## System architecture

-Ton developers team works with huge amount of products and options.
-So the best way to handle all of them its to get and find full information about the system architecture.
+Ton developers team works with a massive amount of products and options.
+So the best way to handle them is to get and find complete information about the system architecture.

-So lets start from the main system architecture.
+So let's start with the central system architecture.

-### Main system architecture
+Main system architecture

-The main system architecture is a huge amount of microservices which are working together or separetly to provide the best onboarding guide and the best user experience.
+The central system architecture is a massive amount of microservices that are working together or separately to provide the best onboarding guide and user experience.

-The main goal of every product its to onboard and share the knowledge of all web3 and crypto industry to future user.
+The main goal of every product is to onboard and share the knowledge of all web3 and crypto industry to future users.

 ### List of TF-related projects